hdShang/arxiv-daily/docs/cs-CL/2025-05-08/papers/250505406v1-frame-in-frame-out-do-llms-generate-more-biased-news-headlines-than-.md

 ---
 layout: default
-title: Frame In, Frame Out: Do LLMs Generate More Biased News Headlines than Humans?
+title: "Frame In, Frame Out: Do LLMs Generate More Biased News Headlines than Humans?"
 ---

 # Frame In, Frame Out: Do LLMs Generate More Biased News Headlines than Humans?